MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 ### Task 2 – Set up Microsoft 365 User Accounts

 After completing the previous task, you should still be signed into the **Microsoft 365 admin center** as the **MOD Administrator** account.
 In this task, you will begin implementing Adatum’s Microsoft 365 pilot project as Holly Dickson, Adatum’s new Microsoft 365 Administrator.
 Therefore, you will begin this task by logging out of Microsoft 365 as the MOD Administrator and you will log back in as Holly.
-When you log in as Holly for the first time, you will be required to change her password, since you configured this option in the earlier task when you created Holly's user account.

 In the prior task, you noticed that your Microsoft 365 trial tenant came equipped with a list of active users.
 As Holly Dickson, Adatum's Microsoft 365 Administrator, you have selected the following users to help with your pilot project: Alex Wilber, Joni Sherman, Lynne Robbins, and Patti Fernandez.